miketangobravo/4m3.bio/content/en/_index.md

 ## What is Biofabrication? 🍄+🍇=📦

-Biofabrication allows us to "grow" compostable and sustainable packaging materials, using only two ingredients: mushrooms (mycelium) and vineyard waste (vine pruning).
+We "grow" compostable and sustainable wine packaging materials, using only two ingredients: mycelium (fungi) and vineyard waste (vine pruning).

 ---

 ## Protect your wine

-Our mycelium packaging is stronger than styrofoam, lighter than wood, and does not require an outer cardboard container.
-These boxes, you can grow yourself, protect your wine from vibrations, temperature swings, and impacts.
+Biopackaging is stronger than styrofoam, lighter than wood, and does not require an outer cardboard container.

+These boxes protect your wine from vibrations, temperature swings, and impacts, and are ready to ship to retailers and customers.

+They can be grown at the winery, using your own vineyard waste.

 ---